zerynth/docs-v3/docs/reference/libs/stdlib/datetime.md

 ```

    If *tzinfo* is ``None``, returns ``None``, else returns a
-   :class:`timedelta` object with magnitude less than one day.
+   `timedelta` object with magnitude less than one day.

 ### method `replace`